 In support of this objective, Atos in North America has proactively taken the initiative to provide colleagues access to specific programs like Healthy Eating, Healthy Holiday and the Wellness 2014 Challenge.
 At the local level, colleagues are excited and talking about the ideas and, personally, I thought this was a great initiative from our company.
 Having the clear support of the company in this aspect to achieve a better work/life balance has really driven much more interest and participation.

-Some colleagues from NAM HR also created a great yoga video during the Wellbeing@work week and posted it on BlueKiwi.
+Some colleagues from NAM HR also created a great yoga video during the Wellbeing@work week.
 This proved very popular and was posted online for maximum effect.
 All these ideas are great for supporting the work/life balance which also leads to greater productivity and employee satisfaction.

 My Personal Recipe for Success – Mike Ramírez